-Woman sues Portland over menstrual health effects of tear gas
+Woman sues Portland over tear gas menstrual health effects

-PORTLAND, Ore. — A woman is suing the city of Portland, alleging that tear gas deployed by police during summer 2020 demonstrations caused lasting damage to her menstrual health.
+PORTLAND, Ore.
+(AP) — A woman is suing the city of Portland, alleging that tear gas deployed by police during summer 2020 demonstrations caused lasting damage to her menstrual health.

 Lanora Vasquez’s lawyer, Michael Fuller, filed the civil rights complaint this week in Multnomah County Circuit Court, The Oregonian/OregonLive reported.
-The lawsuit requests a jury trial, up to $10,000 and a judgment that the city was negligent in its use of tear gas.
+The lawsuit requests a jury trial, up to $10,000 and a judgement that the city was negligent in its use of tear gas.

 “Deploying tear gas is by its very nature a very dangerous activity,” Fuller said.